 Trump creates one new job.

-Starting today, WTF Just Happened Today is my full-time job.
+WTF Just Happened Today is my full-time job.
 See?
 Trump IS creating jobs.
 That's right.
-I quit my job.
+I quit my job to run a blog.

 WTFJHT started as a personal project – a challenge to chronicle the daily shock and awe of the administration's first 100 days.
 I mean, how hard could writing 100 blog posts even be?